fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 ### Customize Tooltips

-You can customize tooltips for nodes and links to present more informative messages when users hover nodes or links.
-To do this you can use the `plotToolText`, `linkToolText`, or `toolText` attributes along with a number of macros.
+You can customize tooltips for nodes and links to show more contextual information when users hover over nodes or links.
+To do this you can use the `plotToolText`, `linkToolText`, or `toolText` attributes along with a number of supported macros.

 #### Using `plotToolText`

 The `plotToolText` attribute works at global level, it defines a tooltip template for all the nodes in a chart.
-The value for the `plotToolText` attribute is a template made of macros, templates can also contain plain text and basic html tags like `br`, `strong`, `em`,and `b`.
+The value for the `plotToolText` attribute is a template made of macros, templates can also contain plain text and various inline HTML tags like `br`, `strong`, `em`,and `b`.

 For Sankey diagram, `plotToolText` supports the following macros `$label`, `$nodeValue`, `$nodeDataValue`, `$plotFillColor`, `$plotFillAlpha`, and `$plotIdentifier`.
 For more information on macros refer to the [List of Macros](/dev/chart-guide/chart-configurations/tool-tips#list-of-tooltip-macros).